1. Filing an appeal

 rule 37 (How to make an application) of the

 RAD Rules.
-You must provide three copies of your notice of appeal and two copies of your appellant's record with your application.
+You must provide three copies of your notice of appeal (or one copy only if submitted electronically) with your application.
 You must also provide an affidavit or solemn declaration that explains why you missed the time limits.